reposense/RepoSense/docs/user_guide.md

-Organization | Organization of the target repository Repository | Name of the target repository branch | The branch to analyse in the target repository Contributor's Github ID | Author's Github ID.
-Contributor's Display Name | Optional Field.
-The value of this field, if not empty, will be displayed in the dashboard instead of author's Github ID.
+Organization | Organization of the target repository Repository | Name of the target repository branch | The branch to analyse in the target repository Contributor's GitHub ID | Author's GitHub ID Contributor's Display Name | Optional Field.
+The value of this field, if not empty, will be displayed in the dashboard instead of author's GitHub ID.
-[Optional] Contributor's local Git Author Name | Detailed explanation below
+[Optional] Contributor's Git Author Name | Detailed explanation below

-#### Local Git Author Name
+#### Git Author Name
-First, what is `Git Author Name`?

-Git Author Name refers to the customizable Git Author Display Name set in local .gitconfig file.
+**Git Author Name** refers to the customizable author's display name set in the local `.gitconfig` file.
-It will be displayed as Author name and Committer Name in Git.
+It is displayed as author name as opposed to the `GitHub ID` in the entries.
 For example, in Git Log output:
 ```
 ...